-Elizabeth Rhue, VP of Global Environmental, Sustainability, and Centralized Technology, is responsible for leading Sonoco’s global sustainability strategy for all of the Company’s Consumer- and Industrial-related packaging businesses, including working directly with Sonoco’s key customers to achieve improved product sustainability.
+Elizabeth Rhue, Vice President, Global Environmental, Sustainability & Technical Services, is responsible for leading Sonoco’s global sustainability strategy for all of the Company’s Consumer- and Industrial-related packaging businesses, including working directly with Sonoco’s key customers to achieve improved product sustainability.
 Rhue is also responsible for ensuring Sonoco meets its global corporate commitments related to both product and operational sustainability.

 “As our sustainability journey continues to evolve, we have opportunities to leverage the synergies between our sustainability and environmental teams to create a more comprehensive, multi-pronged approach to sustainability.
 Today, we are better positioned to capture the expertise that already exists throughout our company and intensify our focus on our products, our infrastructure as it relates specifically to end-of-life for our packaging, as well as improving our operational footprint and continuing to invest ourselves into key partnerships.”

-Scott Byrne serves as the Assistant Director of Global Sustainability at Sonoco, a global packaging solutions leader, committed to improving the lives of customers, teammates, and communities.
+Scott Byrne serves as the Director, Global Sustainability Services at Sonoco, a global packaging solutions leader, committed to improving the lives of customers, teammates, and communities.
 With his extensive background in all aspects of environmental management and sustainability, Byrne helps ensure Sonoco is on the cutting edge of sustainability initiatives.